 5.6.1 Description

+Editor’s Note: The term “Service Hosting Environment” will be reconsidered to prevent overlap with existing architectural concepts.

 PIN devices (e.g. media server, printer, smart thermostat/sprinkler/blinds, smart lightning system, NAS server, etc.) can be located behind a PIN Element with Gateway Capability (e.g., a residential gateway with PIN capability, or a UE with gateway PIN capability).
 This PIN Element with Gateway Capability can host, or directly be connected to, significant compute and storage resources.
 These resources can therefore be virtual on the PIN Element with Gateway Capability, be locally connected to the PIN Element with Gateway Capability, or a mix of both.
 We will refer to software hosted on these resources as being “hosted by a PIN Element with Gateway Capability”.